 The Revenue Lens

 Every technical issue should be evaluated through a revenue lens.
 A missing canonical tag on a page that receives ten visits per month is a different priority than a missing canonical tag on a page that generates ten thousand pounds in monthly revenue.
 This seems obvious, but most audit methodologies treat these issues identically.
+The practical implementation requires mapping technical issues to traffic and revenue data.
+This means integrating crawl data with analytics and search console data to create a prioritised view of technical debt weighted by business impact.

 Implementation Sequencing

 The final component of an effective audit is a realistic implementation sequence.
 Technical SEO changes often have dependencies — fixing a canonicalisation issue may require changes to the CMS, which may require developer resources that are allocated to other projects.
+An audit that produces a prioritised list without accounting for implementation constraints is an academic exercise.
+The audit should include a phased implementation plan that accounts for resource availability, technical dependencies, and the expected impact timeline for each change.

 Measuring Outcomes

 The ultimate measure of a technical SEO audit is not the number of issues identified but the organic performance improvement achieved after implementation.
 This requires establishing clear baselines before changes are made and monitoring specific metrics — indexed page count, crawl frequency, ranking positions for target queries, and organic revenue — over a sufficient time period to account for the natural latency of search engine response to technical changes.
+An audit that cannot demonstrate measurable improvement in these metrics has failed, regardless of how comprehensive its issue inventory may be.